Whales die in new mysterious Iceland stranding

 REYKJAVIK: Some 20 pilot whales have died stranded in mysterious circumstances on the south-western coast of Iceland, emergency services said Saturday, only two weeks after a similarly unexplained mass stranding had already killed dozens of the long-finned cetaceans.

-The dead whales, part of a group of 50 stranded whales, were discovered late Friday near Gardur, some 50 kilometres from the capital Reykjavik.
+The dead whales, part of a group of 50 stranded whales, were discovered late Friday near Gardur, some 50 kilometres (31 miles) from the capital Reykjavik.

-According to Icelandic media, locals began rescue efforts to save the whales even before emergency teams arrived.

 Pilot whales are relatively plentiful, with their stock in the Atlantic estimated at between 500,000 and 800,000 animals.